Potential for the discovery of the protophobic boson at the STCF: Conclusion

 \section{Conclusion}

 The anomalies in nuclear transitions reported by the ATOMKI collaboration provide us with overwhelming hints of physics beyond the Standard Model.
 The protophobic model is a prime candidate that ameliorates the tension between theory expectations and experimental observations.
 However, some negative results, like the one reported by MEG-II~\cite{MEGII:2024urz}, and tensions with electroweak precision observables~\cite{DiLuzio:2025ojt} implore us to keep looking for the protophobic boson at other experimental facilities.
 In this work, we initiate this effort for the proposed Super \(\tau\)-Charm Facility (STCF).
-We observe that a protophobic boson of mass around \SI{17}{MeV} can be discovered at 5\(\sigma\) C.L. by the STCF for background events as large as \(10^4\).
-In essence, this work gives another use case to the already rich STCF physics programme.
-Our results are hopeful enough for the members of the STCF collaboration to cross-check them using vetted fast simulators and more efficient detector simulation using dedicated programs like GEANT-4.
+We observe that a protophobic boson of mass around \SI{17}{MeV} can be discovered at \reftwo{5~\(\sigma\)} C.L. by the STCF for background events as large as \(10^4\).
+In essence, this work gives another use case to the already rich STCF physics programme. \reftwo{Our results are encouraging enough for the members of the STCF collaboration to address precisely the feasibility for the observation of X17 with more detailed and dedicated simulation based on programs like GEANT-4}.

 \textbf{Acknowledgements:} We thank Jim Libby, Biplob Bhattacherjee, Anindya Datta, and Gautam Bhattacharyya for useful discussions and suggestions.
 Other than the packages mentioned in the text, all computations and visualisations have been done using Python 3.13.7 and its scientific stack of Numpy~\cite{harris2020array}, SciPy~\cite{2020scipy-nmeth},and Matplotlib~\cite{Hunter:2007}.